NaoiseGaffney/BookRepository/README.md

 </details>

 **Application Log:** Rotating File Handler and Heroku Console.
 If the app is running locally it uses the Rotating File Log Handler as it's easier to read logs in a log file than on a console.
-Heroku doesn't approve of log files, prefering it's own console or one of several paid for logging applications.
+Heroku doesn't approve of log files, preferring its own console or one of several paid for logging applications.
 Log files are key to perform root cause and impact analysis over time, and a future feature of the Admin Dashboard of the Book Repository is to view log events related to a specific user filtered by date, time, and severity.
 Being able to trace a user's/reader's path through the application to the event of the fault is key to root cause analysis.

-The log level is set by an environment variable (LOGGING_LEVEL), which makes it easy to modify when furhter analysis and testing is required.
+The log level is set by an environment variable (LOGGING_LEVEL), which makes it easy to modify when further analysis and testing is required.

 <details><summary>Please click to expand: 'app.py' Code Snippet for the Application Log</summary>